 The State of Rent Control in Illinois

 There has been a statewide ban on rent control, officially known as the Rent Control Preemption Act, in Illinois since 1997.
-Now, even if Chicago’s new mayor is opposed to the law and wants to implement rent control in the city, they wouldn’t be able to do so single handedly.
-The law prohibits municipalities from enacting, maintaining or enforcing measures that control the amount of rent charged for leasing residential property.
+This law prohibits municipalities from enacting any local measures to regulate the rent charged for apartments.
 For more on the law, check out our primer on rent control for Chicago apartments.

 Domu is neither in favor of nor opposed to rent control for Chicago apartments.
 It’s obviously important to keep up to speed on the debate, and as Chicago’s largest local apartment listing website, Domu will work to keep landlords and renters informed on updates to this central issue.